 Continuation in and graduation from the Honors Psychology program require a minimum GPA of 7.0 in the preceding Fall/Winter.
-Students are expected to take at least \star 30 during the Fall/Winter of each year of study, including the first and second years.
+Although admission into the Honors Psychology program is permitted only in the second or third year, students are expected to take at least ★30 during the Fall/Winter of each year of study, including the first and second years.
 Exceptions to this requirement must be approved by both the Department of Psychology and the Faculty of Science.
-A minimum of \star 48 (but no more than \star 60) must be taken in Psychology.
-A minimum of \star 72 in science courses must be taken.
-A student's program of courses must be approved in advance each year by the Honors Psychology
+A minimum of ★48 (but no more than ★60) must be taken in Psychology.
+A minimum of ★72 in science courses must be taken.
+A student's program of courses must be approved in advance each year by the Honors Psychology advisor.

-Note: The required courses noted in Year 1 and Year 2 below must be taken during the first two years of study.
+Note: The required courses noted in Year 1 and Year 2 below must be taken during the first two years of study

-Year 1 Year 2 ENGL 100 or 101 PSYCO 104, 105 BIOL 107, 108 ★6 from CMPUT 101, 102, 114, 115, MATH 113, 114, 115, 117, 118, 120, 125, STAT 252, 341, or other computing science, mathematics or statistics course approved by the Honors Advisor ★6 in approved Science options STAT 151 and PSYCO 212 ★6 (two of) from PSYCO 223, 233, 241, 258 ★6 (two of) from PSYCO 267, 275, 281 ★6 from approved courses offered by the Departments of Anthropology, Economics, Linguistics, Political Science and/or Sociology ★6 in approved Science options Year 3 Year 4 PSYCO 300, 390, 391 ★3 (one of) PSYCO 356, 364, 410, 411, 431, 441, 475, 476, 482, 493, or other advanced research methods course approved by the Honors Advisor ★9-★12 in approved Science options ★6-★9 in approved options PSYCO 400, 490 ★6 (two of) in a 400-level Psychology course other than 400, 410, 411, 431, 441, 475, 476, 482, 490, 493, 496, 497, 498, except as approved by the Honors Advisor ★9-★15 in approved Science options ★3-★9 in approved options
+Year 2 STAT 151 and PSYCO 212 ★6 (two of) from PSYCO 223, 233, 241, 258 ★6 (two of) from PSYCO 267, 275, 281 ★6 from approved courses offered by the Departments of Anthropology, Economics, Linguistics, Political Science and/or Sociology ★6 in approved Science options Year 4 PSYCO 400, 490 6 (two of) in a 400-level Psychology course other than 400, 410, 411, 431, 441, 475, 476, 482, 490, 493, 496, 497, 498, except as approved by the Honors Advisor 9-t5 in approved Science options 3-9 in approved options

 - (1) In addition to the courses specifically listed above, the program must include, among the student's optional courses, a minimum of ★12 in one or more disciplines relevant to Psychology, e.g., Anthropology, Biology, Chemistry, Computing Science, Economics, Genetics, Linguistics, Mathematics, Neuroscience, Pharmacology, Philosophy, Physics, Physiology, Political Science, Sociology, Statistics, and applied Probability, and Zoology.
-These courses may not overlap those used to fulfil the Computing/Mathematics/Statistics, Natural Science and Social Science requirements listed above. - (2) Under the supervision of a faculty member in the Department of Psychology, students undertake a year-long research apprenticeship (PSYCO 390) during the third year and conduct and write an empirical thesis (PSYCO 490) during the fourth year.
+These courses may not overlap those used to fulfil the Computing/Mathematics/Statistics, Natural Science and Social Science requirements listed above - (2) Under the supervision of a faculty member in the Department of Psychology, students undertake a year-long research apprenticeship (PSYCO 390) during the third year and conduct and write an empirical thesis (PSVCO 490) during the fourth year.
 Third-year students present their thesis research proposals, and fourth-year students present the results of their thesis research at the annual Honors Psychology Conference in April.